 Maya started at her phone.
 Why was Sylvia so quiet?
-She thought the quiet girl might cheer up a bit together with everyone else, now that graduation was finally over.
+She had thought that the shy girl might cheer up a bit together with everyone else, now that graduation was finally over.
 Maya's other friends were full of ideas and news.
-Everyone she usually hung out with were getting ready to go to Evan's party.
-It would most likely be the last chance for them all to see eachother, before everyone got to busy with their vacations and future plans.
-Maya was excited about going, but a bad feeling was developing in her stomach.
-When she pictured this party, she knew Sylvia was part of her perfect evening, but now she was doubting if her friend would even show up.
-The thought of having this churning in her stomach at the last party was suddenly unbearable.
+Most of them were getting ready to go to Evan's party.
+It would most likely be the last chance for them all to see each other, before everyone got to busy with their vacations and future plans.
+Maya was excited about going, but a bad feeling was developing in the pit of her stomach.
+When she tried to picture this party, she knew Sylvia would have to be a part of her perfect evening, but now she was doubting if her friend would even show up.
+The thought of having this churning in her stomach at the very last party was suddenly unbearable.
 They were supposed to be carefree now.
 Maya decided to take action.

-"You didn't answer the messages, I started to worry wether you're even coming to the party?", Maya tried.
+"You didn't answer the messages, I started to worry whether you're even coming to the party?", Maya tried.

 "Yeah, I guess...I mean I haven't really decided yet", Sylvia replied evasively.

-"Is everything okay?", Maya asked, her brow furrowing with worry at her friend's behaviour.
+"Is everything okay?", Maya asked, her brow furrowing with worry at her friend's behavior.